What haemorrhoids actually are

 When evaluation is advisable

 Many cases are unpleasant but manageable.
-Nevertheless there are clear situations when you should not just wait because something else could be the cause or because you are suffering unnecessarily.
+Still, there are clear situations when you should not just wait, because something else may be going on or because you are suffering unnecessarily.

-- you have heavy bleeding or blood in the stool that becomes more frequent and heavier
+- you have heavy bleeding or blood in the stool that becomes more frequent or heavier

-- you experience dizziness, severe weakness or a racing heart
+- you notice dizziness, severe weakness, or a racing heart

 - you develop a suddenly very painful, hard lump

-- you have no noticeable improvement after one to two weeks despite soft stool and relief measures
+- after one to two weeks there is no noticeable improvement despite soft stool and relief measures

-If your symptoms disrupt daily life in the postpartum period, that alone is a good reason to seek help.
-You do not have to endure it to prove something to yourself.
+If your symptoms are clearly disrupting daily life in the postpartum period, that alone is a good reason to seek help.
+You do not have to endure it to prove anything to yourself.

 Myths and facts in the postpartum period

-- Myth: An ointment alone will solve the problem.
-Fact: Relief comes mainly from soft stool and less straining.
+- Myth: An ointment solves the problem by itself.
+Fact: Relief mainly comes from soft stool and less straining.

 - Myth: Blood always means something dangerous.
-Fact: Bright red blood can occur with haemorrhoids, but heavier or persistent bleeding should be evaluated.
+Fact: Bright red blood can occur with haemorrhoids, but heavier or persistent bleeding should be assessed.

 - Myth: Sitz baths must be hot.
 Fact: Lukewarm is often better tolerated; too hot can irritate.

 - Myth: You should not talk about bowel movements.
-Fact: Discussing it is often the key to the quickest relief.
+Fact: Talking about it is often the key to the quickest relief.

 Conclusion

 Haemorrhoids after childbirth are common, especially when constipation and straining occur.
-The safest measures are to keep stool soft, reduce irritation and adapt daily routines to reduce pressure.
+The safest measures are to keep stool soft, reduce irritation, and adjust daily routines to reduce pressure.
 Sitz baths and ointments can ease symptoms, but the most important step is having bowel movements without stress.
-If bleeding increases, very painful lumps develop or there is no improvement, evaluation is advisable.
+If bleeding increases, very painful lumps appear, or there is no improvement, seek assessment.